 Welcome to your booklet introducing the subjects offered for study to GCSE level during Years 10 and 11.
 Here at Northampton School for Boys we believe that you should receive a broad and balanced education.
-As such, all boys have a basic core curriculum.
-There is, however, choice of subjects within the Humanities, Technology and Enhancement options.
+As such, all students study a selection of subjects that sit at the heart of our curriculum and ensure their access to an ambitious and aspirational offer.
+There is, however, a choice of subjects within the Humanities, and in the additional 'Enhancement' block encompassing the expressive arts, science and technology alongside additional humanities.